Pesticide Maximum Residue Levels (MRLs) for plant-based foods

 An international MRL database is also available by subscription:

-Requirements for food sold in New Zealand
+Requirements for food produced or sold in New Zealand

 Domestically produced food